samjulien/blog/_posts/2018-06-04-brace-yourself-the-gdpr-ripple-effect-in-california.markdown

 ---
 layout: post
-title: Brace Yourself: The GDPR Ripple Effect in California
+title: "Brace Yourself: The GDPR Ripple Effect in California"
 description: "Use public support for the initiative to your advantage.
 Roll out new privacy features that build your brand's integrity."
 longdescription: "While the GDPR is EU-centric, several countries and states in the U.S. Use public support for the initiative to your advantage.
 Roll out new privacy features that build your brand's integrity."
-date: 2018-05-25 19:30
+date: 2018-06-04 19:30
 category: Growth, Security
 is_non-tech: true
 author: